mathiasbynens/jquery-placeholder/README.md

 ## Notes

 * Works in all A-grade browsers, including IE6.
 * The plugin automatically checks if the browser natively supports the HTML5 `placeholder` attribute for `input` and `textarea` elements.
 If this is the case, the plugin won’t do anything.
-If `@placeholder` is only supported for `input` elements, the plugin will only apply to `textarea`s.
+If `@placeholder` is only supported for `input` elements, the plugin will leave those alone and apply to `textarea`s exclusively.
 (This is the case for Safari 4.)

 ## License